antaz/hikari/README.md

 ## TODO before 1.0

 * Popups are not positioned correctly on multi monitor setups.
-* Configuration processing is still buggy and can lead to issues when errors are encountered.
 * Manpage is still missing.

 ## Community